Asthma in Children

 - Things your child is allergic to, such as pet dander, dust mites, cockroaches, or pollen.
 Taking certain types of allergy medicines may help your child.

 - Exercise.
 Ask your doctor about using an inhaler before exercise if this is a trigger for your child's asthma.

-- Other things like dry, cold air; an infection; or some medicines, such as aspirin.
+- Other things like dry, cold air; an infection; or some medicines.
 Try not to have your child exercise outside when it is cold and dry.
 Talk to your doctor about vaccines to prevent some infections.
 And ask about what medicines your child should avoid.